Selene Wellbeing Experienced Psychotherapist and Yoga Therapist Specialising in Anxiety, Stress, Depression and Trauma Glasgow & Shotts, Lanarkshire

 Anxiety is often more than simply feeling worried, living with anxiety can feel isolating.
 It can be linked to past experiences, current life pressures, relationship difficulties, trauma, low self-esteem, perfectionism, loss or significant life changes.
 Understanding these underlying factors can be an important step towards lasting change.

 I follow a client-paced, trauma-informed integrative approach that explores emotional responses, triggers, negative thought cycles, assumptions, self-care and healthy boundaries.
-Psychotherapy can help you build emotional resilience to manage difficult emotions and navigate life's challenges with increased self-awareness and greater confidence in your ability to manage difficult thoughts, feelings and situations.
+Psychotherapy can help you build emotional resilience to manage difficult emotions and navigate life's challenges with increased self-awareness and greater confidence in your ability to manage difficult thoughts, emotions and situations.

 How Yoga therapy can help?